-Note 1: the resistor value can be also changed to match special static or dynamic performance requirements.
-This topic is covered in the coming paragraphs Static Levels Compatibility and Dynamic Limitations.
+Note: The resistor value can be also changed to match special "Static Levels Compatibility" on the next pageor "Dynamic Limitations" on page 11 performance requirements.
+This topic is covered in the coming paragraphs.

 Wiring Diagram

 Connecting an isolated output to a TTL receiver using the receiver's V{CC} supply